 Methodology

 The present study was conducted during the year 2021-2022 in North Karnataka.
 The present investigation was carried out in North-Eastern and North-Western region of Karnataka.
 An “ex-post-facto research design” was used for the present study.
 A total of six KVKs were selected.
 The purposive sampling method was followed for selection of KVKs for the study based on maximum number of messages delivered through social media. it was observed that the highest number of messages were delivered by ICAR-KVK-Bidar followed by ICAR-KVK-Raichur and ICAR-KVK Kalaburagi-I in North Eastern Karnataka and ICAR- KVK-Dharwad, followed by KHP-KVK-Gadag, and KLE-KVK-Belagavi (Bailahongala) in North Western Karnataka.A village-wise list of social media users was prepared for the selected KVKs.
 In the present study, two villages under the jurisdiction of each KVK were drawn as study villages purposively based on the highest number of registered social media users from the respective villages.
 A total of 12 villages under 6 KVKs were selected for the present study.
-A total of ten registered social media users were drawn from each selected village for the present study by following the simple random sampling procedure comprising the total respondents to 120.
+A total of ten registered social media users were drawn from each selected village for the present study by following the simple random sampling procedure comprising the total respondents 120.

 Fig. 1: Map showing the selected KVKs of North Karnataka for the study